flocked-agriculture/mavlink_log/README.md

 - return error rather than panic even on critical errors so a parent can potentially handle and take action
 - extract timestamps from tlog while parsing
 - support async
-- allow optional buffering during writing
+- allow optional buffering during writing. maybe use features to support this.
 - use rust features to select for certain optimizations such as no timestamps or mavlink only
 - support no copy logging if possible and necessary
 - add support for logging in embedded systems